mysociety/alaveteli/doc/manual/docs/customising/themes.md

 ## Adding your own categories for public bodies

 Categories are implemented in Alaveteli using tags.
-Specific tags can be designated to group authorities together as a category.

-There's a file in the sample theme, `alavetelitheme/lib/public_body_categories_en.rb`, which contains a nested structure that defines categories.
-It contains a comment describing its structure.
-You should make a copy of this file for each locale you support.
+Specific tags can be used to group authorities together as a category.
+Categories themselves are grouped under category headings on the side of the "View authorities" page.
+You can create, edit and reorder categories and category headings in the admin interface, from the "Categories" admin menu item.
+You can apply the category tags you have created to authorities under the "Authorities" admin menu item.
+For an authority to appear under a category, the category's "category tag" must be one of the tags applied to the authority.

 ## Customising the request states